 - A quarter of our clients submitted to GRESB for the first time; they hit the ground running and attained remarkable results for a first submission

 - Every returning submittal to GRESB through Goby earned Green Star status in their peer group

 Now that the 2017 GRESB season has drawn to a close, it’s time to begin strategizing for next year.
-Join Goby and GRESB for a live webinar as we discuss the 2017 results and outline best practices for GRESB performance optimization for the 2018 season.
+View the recording of this webinar by Goby & GRESB to learn from our discussion of the 2017 results and follow along as we outline best practices for GRESB performance optimization for the 2018 season.